lncm/docker-tor/README.md

 ## Running

+> this assumes `0.4.4.4-rc` version.
+But you can substitute this for others

 ### Command Line

 To run this from the command line you would need to create an example [config file](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in)